henry2004y/Vlasiator.jl/docs/src/examples.md

 data = read_variable(meta, "proton/vg_rho")
 ```

+The same interface works for both DCCRG grid and FS grid variables.
-By default the returned variable array is sorted by cell IDs.
+By default the returned DCCRG grid variable array is sorted by cell IDs.
 If in any case you want the original unsorted version as being stored in the file,
 simply say `read_variable(meta, var, false)`.